-In the same light as that in the series, not all fighters are created equal in Dragon Ball FighterZ.
-If you’re a player looking to get more out of the competitive aspect of the game, then we’ve got you covered.
+Much like the series, not all fighters are created equal in Dragon Ball FighterZ.
+If you’re a player looking to get more out of the competitive aspect of the game, we’ve got you covered.

-Below is a tier list that will give you a good grasp of who the best fighters are in Dragon Ball FighterZ.
+Below is a tier list that will give you a good grasp of who the best fighters in Dragon Ball FighterZ are.
 Keep in mind that, being a technical fighting game, Dragon Ball FighterZ still relies heavily on player skill as a measurement for success.

 Table of ContentsShow